philipp-winterle/crittr/README.md

 ## Getting Started
 ### Requirements
-Due to some dependecies of crittr you may need to install some additional software.
+Due to some dependencies of crittr you may need to install some additional software.
 Puppeteer has some special requirements if you are running on an UNIX based operation system.
 You can read more about this fact here.
 Including a list of what to install: [Puppeteer Troubleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#chrome-headless-doesnt-launch)

 ### Installation